-Our simulation study successfully validates the implementation within \textsc{Beast X}, demonstrating the ability of the GP model to accurately recover the underlying log-rates, outperforming its log-linear counterpart when the true relationship is nonlinear.
-Two applications to real-world examples further illustrate the framework’s utility.
-In the analysis of bat rabies virus transmission, relaxing the log-linear assumption with a GP prior nevertheless supported a predominantly log-linear relationship between genetic distance and cross-species transmission rates.
-In contrast, for global seasonal influenza (H3N2) spread, the GP prior revealed that the log-linear model systematically misestimated the origin population density effects, overemphasizing the impact of low population densities while underestimating that of higher ones.
-This example highlights how our GP framework can uncover subtle, nonlinear covariate effects that simpler models may obscure.
+We implement both approaches in \textsc{Beast X}, a widely used software for Bayesian phylogenetic and phylogeographic inference.
+In a benchmark study, we timed our gradient evaluations for likelihoods on binary trees with up to $10{,}000$ tree tips and $256$ CTMC states, using reversible and non-reversible rate matrices.
+The results show that these computations achieve empirical quadratic scaling over the tested range of $\NPRnstates$, even in scenarios where $\NPRnstates > \NPRndata$, e.g., when $\NPRnstates=256$ and $\NPRndata=100$.
+Alternative existing methods relying on autodifferentiation scale approximately cubically and, even more importantly, suffer from substantial constant factors, making them hundreds to thousands of times slower.
+Beyond the benchmarks, the implementation in \textsc{Beast X} is intended to facilitate broader adoption in the Bayesian phylogenetic community and to promote the exploration of flexible covariate effects in CTMC models.
+Our simulation study validates the implementation within \textsc{Beast X}, showing that the GP model can recover nonlinear log-rate relationships more accurately than its log-linear counterpart when the true relationship is nonlinear.
+Two real-data examples further illustrate the framework's utility.
+In the analysis of bat rabies virus transmission, relaxing the log-linear assumption with a GP prior nevertheless supported an approximately log-linear relationship between genetic distance and cross-species transmission rates.
+In contrast, for global seasonal influenza (H3N2) spread, the GP prior revealed that the log-linear model systematically misestimated the effects of origin population density, overemphasizing the impact of low population densities while underestimating that of higher ones.
+This example highlights how the GP framework can uncover nonlinear covariate effects that simpler models may obscure.